Frederick Douglass: Women's rights

+After Douglass's powerful words, the attendees passed the resolution.

-In the wake of the Seneca Falls Convention, Douglass used an editorial in The North Star to press the case for women's rights.
-He recalled the "marked ability and dignity" of the proceedings, and briefly conveyed several arguments of the convention and feminist thought at the time.
+In the wake of the Seneca Falls Convention, Douglass wrote an editorial in The North Star to press the case for women's rights.
+He recalled the "marked ability and dignity" of the proceedings and briefly conveyed several arguments of the convention and feminist thought of the time.

 On the first count, Douglass acknowledged the "decorum" of the participants in the face of disagreement.
 In the remainder, he discussed the primary document that emerged from the conference, a Declaration of Sentiments, and the "infant" feminist cause.
-Strikingly, he expressed the belief that "[a] discussion of the rights of animals would be regarded with far more complacency...than would be a discussion of the rights of women," and Douglass noted the link between abolitionism and feminism, the overlap between the communities.
+He criticized opponents of women's rights: "A discussion of the rights of animals would be regarded with far more complacency by many of what are called the wise and the good of our land, than would be a discussion of the rights of woman."
+He also noted the link between abolitionism and feminism, the overlap between the communities.

 His opinion as the editor of a prominent newspaper carried weight, and he stated the position of the North Star explicitly: "We hold woman to be justly entitled to all we claim for man."
 This letter, written a week after the convention, reaffirmed the first part of the paper's slogan, "right is of no sex."

 After the Civil War, when the 15th Amendment giving black men the right to vote was being debated, Douglass split with the Stanton-led faction of the women's rights movement.
 Douglass supported the amendment, which would grant suffrage to black men.
 Stanton opposed the 15th Amendment because it limited the expansion of suffrage to black men; she predicted its passage would delay for decades the cause for women's right to vote.
 Stanton argued that American women and black men should band together to fight for universal suffrage, and opposed any bill that split the issues.
 Douglass and Stanton both knew that there was not yet enough male support for women's right to vote, but that an amendment giving black men the vote could pass in the late 1860s.
 Stanton wanted to attach women's suffrage to that of black men so that her cause would be carried to success.

 Douglass thought such a strategy was too risky, that there was barely enough support for black men's suffrage.
 He feared that linking the cause of women's suffrage to that of black men would result in failure for both.
 Douglass argued that white women, already empowered by their social connections to fathers, husbands, and brothers, at least vicariously had the vote.
 Black women, he believed, would have the same degree of empowerment as white women once black men had the vote.
 Douglass assured the American women that at no time had he ever argued against women's right to vote.